 Your neck may not be your standout feature (if it is, we’re so sorry) but it plays a crucial anatomical role in that it prevents your beard from simply being an extension of your chest hair (or for the particularly hirsute, your pubes).
-It’s odd, then, that most of us with beards don’t have the first clue about how to manage our neck hairline—the scraggy loop below our jaws where the stubble stops.
+It’s odd, then, that most of us with beards don’t have the first clue about how to trim a beard neckline—the scraggy loop below our jaws where the stubble stops.
 To give our neglected necks the grooming attention they deserve, we asked Michael Kontos, Artistic Director of the London School of Barbering in Britain, for his advice on patrolling your beard’s southernmost border.

 Find Your Neckline

 “If you look in the mirror, you can see where your neck hair ends,” says Michael.
 “The line goes down from the point of the ear, straps underneath your jaw, then goes back up to meet the other ear.”
 Once you’ve located it, your next question should be: How high should I take my neckline?
 Says Michael, “You should be looking at the [natural] height of the neck hairline, and the length of the stubble there.
 If the beard hair on your face is shorter, you can take the hairline higher, but if it’s a really long, kind of hipster-ish beard, I wouldn’t take it high at all.”